To refer a patient to London Imaging Centre for MRI, Ultrasound, DXA or X-ray you must be a:

 GMC registered doctor

-If you are an allied health professional and wish to refer a patient for X-ray you must first sign an IRMER declaration stating you fully understand the risks of exposing a patient to radiation.
+If you are an Allied Health Professional and wish to refer a patient for X-ray you must first sign an IRMER declaration stating that you fully understand the risks of exposing a patient to radiation.

 To request a referral pack, simply send your name and postal address through to firstname.lastname@example.org

 If it’s only the referral forms you are after, please mention this in your email.

 We’ve made referring patients to London Imaging Centre easier than ever.
 If you have a Referrer Portal account, you can log in here and make referrals online.
 If you would like to set one up, please contact us on 020 8038 7404, or at email@example.com.
 Our Portal allows you to refer patients, book them in, and view their scan images and reports, all in one place.

 Alternatively, you can still send referrals by downloading our referral form here.
 Provide as much information as possible and send the referral in one of the following ways: